Requires a TrueView One Lite Annual Processing, LP360 Drone or LP360 Land Basic or higher license.

 -

-- Additional sensors may be added upon request.
-Other supports any point cloud with a sensor trajectory file.
+- Other: Additional sensors may be added upon request.
+The Other option supports any point cloud in the LAS format with a sensor trajectory file in a supported format.

-- LP360 Land has the capability to import data from TrueView Go sensors.
+LP360 Land licenses can import and process data from TrueView Go handheld sensors.

-Once the Import Mode and Sensor Type are set, click the Next button.
+Once the Import Mode and Sensor Type are set, press the Next button.

-On the Input Flights page, browse to and select the file location or select a flight from an established archive.
+On the Input Flights page, browse to and select the folder location or select an archived Cycle from an established archive.

 -